Often called the San Francisco of New Zealand,

 There are a few bars with a mixed gay/lesbian and straight crowd in Queenstown.
 The Bathhouse

-has some upscale drinks at the bar, Debajo is a 70's themed bar with some suitable music from the decade and Bardeaux
+has some upscale drinks at the bar and Bardeaux

 has wine, whisky, a huge open fire, and tons of snow bunnies sipping cocktails having a good time.